This article describes what connectors are and how they are used.

-A Connector is a technical integration to transmit data between Tealium and another vendor.
+A connector is a technical integration to transmit data between Tealium and another vendor.
 Connectors have actions that are API's supported by the vendor.
 Each connector is fueled by either an event feed or an audience.
-That data is passed to an Action based on Mappings that translate the Tealium data into the format expected by the vendor.
+That data is passed to an action based on mappings that translate your attributes into the format expected by the vendor.

 The following topics are covered:

 An Action is a vendor operation, like triggering an email, building a custom audience, or managing leads.
 Actions vary depending on the vendor service.
 Many actions can be associated with a single connector.

 Source indicates the origin of the data being acted upon.
 A source can be an audience or a event feed.

 A connector action performs in real-time, but some actions are designed to have a wait period before they are triggered.
 The frequency cap allows you to set a downtime period for Actions so they don't trigger immediately.
 Learn more about Frequency Capping and Prioritization.

 Before creating actions, you must configure the vendor service.

 Click Next to go to the Actions tab